skypilot-org/skypilot/docs/source/reference/storage.rst

    * -
      - .. centered:: :code:`mode: MOUNT`
      - .. centered:: :code:`mode: COPY`
+   * - Best for
+     - Writing task outputs (e.g., checkpoints, logs), reading very large data that won't fit on disk.
+     - High performance read-only access to datasets that fit on disk.
    * - Performance
      - |:yellow_circle:| Slow to access files.
 Fast to provision.
      - |:white_check_mark:| Fast file access.
 Slow at initial provisioning.
-   * - Writing to object stores
+   * - Writing to buckets
      - |:yellow_circle:| Most write operations [1]_ are supported.
      - |:x:| Read-only.
    * - Disk Size
-     - |:white_check_mark:| No disk size requirements.
+     - |:white_check_mark:| No disk size requirements [2]_ .
      - |:yellow_circle:| VM disk size must be greater than the size of the bucket.
-   * - Best for
-     - Writing task outputs, very large data that won't fit on disk.
-     - High performance read-only workloads, data that fits on disk.

 ..
 [1] ``MOUNT`` mode does not support the full POSIX interface and some file
     operations may fail.
 Most notably, random writes and append operations are not supported.

+..
+[2] Disk size smaller than the object size may cause performance degradation
+    in ``MOUNT`` mode.

 .. note::
-    :code:`MOUNT` mode employs a close-to-open consistency model.
-This means calling :code:`close()` on a file will upload the entire file to the backing object store.
+    Under the hood, :code:`MOUNT` mode uses `FUSE <https://www.kernel.org/doc/html/next/filesystems/fuse.html>`_ to provide a close-to-open consistency model for attached buckets.
+This means calling :code:`close()` on a file will upload the entire file to the bucket.
     Any subsequent reads, either using SkyPilot Storage or external utilities (such as aws/gsutil cli) will see the latest data.

 .. note::
-    SkyPilot does not guarantee preservation of file permissions when attaching object stores.
+    SkyPilot does not guarantee preservation of file permissions when attaching buckets.
 You may need to set file permissions during task execution.

 .. note::
-    Symbolic links are handled differently in :code:`file_mounts` depending on whether object stores are used.
+    Symbolic links are handled differently in :code:`file_mounts` depending on whether buckets are used.
-    For object store mounts, symbolic links are not copied to remote.
+    For bucket mounts, symbolic links are not copied to remote.
     For local ``file_mounts`` that are directly rsynced to the VM, the symbolic links are directly copied, not their target data.
     The targets must be separately mounted or else the symlinks may break.